 - Microsoft Windows 7 Professional or Ultimate.
 “Home/basic/starter" versions of any Microsoft OS may work, however, they are NOT recommended in any OS version)

 - Windows 8.1 Pro & Enterprise are preferred.
 Windows XP or Windows 8 RT are not acceptable

 - 2 GB (or larger) USB Flash Drive Recommended (multiple flash drives are nice to use as backup/emergency recovery storage devices)

 What About Access to University Centralized Computing Services?

 Help sessions will be offered during orientation to assist students in configuring their units to access IU network resources.
 Students will be able to take full advantage of these resources shortly after these sessions.

 IMPORTANT NOTE for campus housing dwellers: Those who plan to live in campus graduate housing including Eigenmann, Campus View, Tulip Tree, Evermann, etc. will have access to these resources through a high-speed data network.
 Dorm rooms and apartments in these areas are equipped with a direct network connection.
 Apply for network access at the residence hall front desk, and ask them for specific login information at the time they contact you to setup the system.

 What About Software?

-MS Office 2010 (Excel, Word, PowerPoint, Outlook, and Access), Symantec Anti-virus, and other basic production applications covered by IU site licenses will either be made available during orientation, or are available for free download or purchase (nominal fee of around $5/CD) at the Indiana Memorial Union.
+MS Office 2013 (Excel, Word, PowerPoint, Outlook, Access, etc.), Anti-virus, and other basic production applications covered by IU site licenses will either be made available during orientation, or are available for free download or purchase (nominal fee of around $5/CD) at the Indiana Memorial Union.
 Assistance installing the applications will be available during the help sessions during orientation.